June 15, 2022

 Where does the term Learning Experience come from?

-What characterizes a successful Learning Experience
+What characterizes successful Learning Experience?

 Learning Experience (LX) vs. Learning Experience Design (LXD)